MasatoMakino/gulptask-demo-page/README.md

 });
 ```

 - prefix (default : "demo") : The word contained in the name of the demo script.
 - srcDir (default : "./demoSrc") : Directory where demo scripts are stored.
 - distDir (default : "./docs/demo") : Directory where html files are output.
 - externalScripts (default :\[]) : A list of external javascript libraries.
 - body (default : "") : Content stored in the <body> tag.
+- style (default : "") : Common style for demo html.
+- copyTargets (default :\["png", "jpg", "jpeg"]) : Static assets in srcDir.
+These are copied to distDir.

 ## License